 Home staging aims to create an emotional connection between buyers and the property.
 By carefully arranging furniture, decor, and accessories, staging helps buyers envision themselves living in the space.

-3. Starting a bidding war
+3. Starts a bidding war

 Staging lets sellers emphasize a home's strengths while downplaying any potential weaknesses.
 Professional stagers have an eye for showcasing the property's unique features, such as architectural details, spaciousness, or desirable views.

-5. Accelerating the selling process
+5. Accelerates the selling process

 When a property is staged to perfection, it tends to spend less time on the market.
 Staged homes often create a sense of urgency and make a memorable impression on potential buyers.